|Home | For sale | Site map | Contact information | Guest book | The Panzerschreck Lounge|

 The following pictures are samples of box labels from different lots.

-Another version recently surfaced!
-This label comes from a Arkt 44/45 box.
+The first label above comes from a Arkt 44/45 box.
 It simply states "2" instead of "2 Stück".
 It was shipped from (and possibly packed) by Heeres Munitionsanstalt Walsrode bei Hannover (We).
 The second picture show that Töpchin also states "2" on the label for the Arkt 44/45 rockets.

 The box above is a standard "Luftdichter Pulverkasten 03" (Airtight Powder box 03), and it was used for transport of components between the factories making parts for the rocket.
 This one contained 420 rocket fuel assemblies for the Wintermunition 1944/45 (Pressling was the compact "wheel" type).